supermarios77/DoodleIt/README.md

 Here's the deal: the app tosses you a hint about something amazing to draw, and you've got a quick 30 seconds to turn it into a masterpiece.
 But here's the twist that makes it even more thrilling – the app spills the beans on all the features of the mystery thing, and it's up to you to figure out what it is! 🕵️‍♂️

 Say goodbye to boring drawing prompts – this is an artistic adventure like no other!
 Jump into our app, unleash your creativity, and let the good times roll! 🎢✨ Are you up for the challenge?
-Get ready to sketch, guess, and conquer the artistic universe! 🚀🎨
+Get ready to sketch, guess, and conquer the artistic universe!. 🚀🎨

 -------